rifatarefin17/Blockchain-Based-Voting-System/README.md

   9. choose whom to vote and click vote, another prompt with show the digital signature and confirmation page, click submit

   10. On the other tab, click mine, this will show the vote results

+  11. To run test, on terminal type : pytest